Learn bodyboarding in Cornwall and prepare to get highly addicted!

 Bodyboarding is easy to learn, but hard to master …this means that it’s accessible to everyone and it’s guaranteed instant fun – you’ll be riding a wave within the first 10 minutes of the lesson with Newquay Activity Centre’s expert instructors, and that’s a promise!
 While at the same time there are an abundance of technical tricks and manoeuvres to master if you wish to take it to the next level.

-Whether you’re bringing your own kit or renting bodyboarding equipment from us, you’ll need the following:
+Whether you’re bringing your own kit or using the top level bodyboarding equipment that we supply you (included in the price), you’ll need the following:

 - The right size bodyboard